11 Dec Holiday Freedom | Dec 2020

 You can also minimize holiday shopping.
 Instead, you could make crafts, exchange clutter, or write letters.
 And if you have children, you could spend extra time with them, reading, talking, and telling stories.
 It’s possible that this time together will be appreciated more than toys that end up being ignored after a few minutes.

-Yes, I fully realize many will feel that this is at least inconvenient.
-Some may even feel mad that they might have to miss traditional activities.
+Yes, I fully realize some will feel that this is inconvenient.
+Some may even feel mad that they have to miss traditional activities.

 And yet, please consider the greater good of protecting yourself and those whom you care about.